SergiiGlad/devops/linux.md

 ###### # mount -t cifs //server_name/share_name mountpoint -o sec=krb5

 ### Shutdown and reboot
+# Make the user sudo with appropriate permissions on the commands required.
+– Edit the file /etc/sudoers using the command “visudo”.

 ###### # systemctl reboot
 ###### # init 5
 ###### # reboot
 ###### # shutdowm -r
+###### # poweroff

 ### About Authentication